-CONI sports hall in Rome: plant engineering intervention
+CONI sports hall in Rome: plant engineering intervention in BIM

 inaugurazione palazzetto coni giulio onesti roma